docpad-archive/documentation/Hosting.md

 	3. Login to your domain's DNS manager

-	4. Create an A Record for your domain point to that IP address
+	4. Create an A Record for your domain pointing to that IP address